raekins/Oracle-HTTP/README.md

 # Oracle-HTTP
-A collection of example Oracle UTL_HTTP PL SQL / SQL scripts
+A collection of example Oracle UTL_HTTP SQL and PL/SQL scripts